Supporting Your Rights And Your Child’s Well-Being

 - Disputes between parents can occur when one parent attempts to deny visitation to the other or makes a parenting decision the other parent does not agree with.
 Sometimes parents may not feel they have enough decision-making power in their children’s lives.
 When these situations occur, we can help you to develop an acceptable resolution or protect your rights in court.

-Navigating Child Custody During the Coronavirus Pandemic
+How To Navigate Child Custody During The Coronavirus Pandemic

-Stay-at-home orders and social distancing can help prevent the spread of COVID-19, but have made it more difficult for parents to navigate how to go about child custody/visitation for the foreseeable future.
+Stay-at-home orders and social distancing can help prevent the spread of COVID-19 but have made it more difficult for parents to navigate how to go about child custody/visitation for the foreseeable future.
 Some tips that may help you and your child’s parent during this time include:

-1. Be Open to New Arrangements
+1. Be Open To New Arrangements

-Slowing the spread of Coronavirus and doing our best to keep not just ourselves, but other people safe should be the top priority right now.
+Slowing the spread of COVID-19 and doing our best to keep not just ourselves, but other people safe should be the top priority right now.
 During this time, it is important to be adaptable and flexible and reach a consensus with your co-parent that is in the best interest of everyone.

 You might be worried that compromising and temporarily changing your arrangement might lead to you seeing your child less, but it’s important to keep in mind that any current reduction in parenting time can be made up after the pandemic is over.
-In the meantime, video chatting, phone calls, and other electronic methods can be used to safely keep parents not in possession in close contact with their children.
+In the meantime, video chatting, phone calls and other electronic methods can be used to safely keep parents not in possession but in close contact with their children.

 2. Be Cooperative